mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ```

 We also have a `@Plugin` annotation, with a specific hierarchy (`type = SpotDetectorOp.class`).
-By extending `AbstractSpotDetectorOp`, we just have one method to implement:
+By extending `AbstractSpotDetectorOp`, we just have two methods to implement:

 ```java
 	@Override